masterminds-kenya/social_network/checklist.md

 - [n] Keep a DB table of worksheet ids?
   - [s] Will we have multiple report views?
 - [s] DB Migration: Integrate flask-migrate?
+- [ ] Delete User information in response to a Facebook callback to delete.
 - [ ] Revisit method of reporting Campaign Results.
 - [ ] Revisit structure for ON DELETE, ON UPDATE,
 - [ ] Revisit structure for how related tables are loaded (lazy=?)